ildikoholicza-eng/LuminaeBeauty/README.md

 ##### Roadmap: Database Schema Design -> Bronze Ingestion Script -> Silver Layer Data Cleaning -> Gold Layer Aggregations -> Dashboard Integration
+##### Small note here, I handled NULL values by imputing 'unknown1 or 0 due to lack of control over source data.
+My project aims to trace the data through the pipeline and demonstrate calculations using simple business logic.
+There is a difference between missing data and actual null values.
+I also left some aggregated columns in the bronze layer as calculations were based on skewed numbers.
+I decided every calculation should happen in the gold layer with clean data.

 ###### Feel free to use the scripts and dataset